linto-ai/linto-transcription/README.md

 * convert_number: if set to true, convert numbers from characters to digits.
 * wordsub: accepts multiple values formated as ```originalWord:substituteWord```.
 Substitute words in the final transcription.

+### /job-log/
+The /job-log/{jobid} GET route to is used retrieve job details for debugging.
+Returns logs as raw text.

 ### /docs
 The /docs route offers access to a swagger-ui interface with the API specifications (OAS3).